 The main goal of these actions is to fix the consequences of an incident.
 Sometimes, the control operations include a whole set of actions to restore the system to its initial capacity.
 The control measures can help even if an admin account itself was targeted.
-Find out more in the G Suite admin’s account is compromised case study.
+Find out more in the Google Workspace admin’s account is compromised case study.

 6. Instill Proper Process for Employees Joining/Leaving the Company